Hydrogeny

 NECESSITY

-Hydrogen-aligned stirps existed only in speculative archives.
+Hydrogen-aligned stirps existed only in speculative models.

 THE FOUNDER REMEMBERS

-The organism might be growing another mind.
+The organism might be generating another mind.

-A TWITCH IN THE ORGAN
+A TREMOR IN THE ORGAN

-The Founder registered the oxygen surge not as alarm but as exhilaration.
+The Founder registered not alarm but surge.

-The organism twitched.
+The organism trembled.

 THE OPEN FILE